kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 If the `service.kubernetes.io/topology-mode` annotation is set to `Auto`, it will take precedence over `trafficDistribution`.
-(The annotation may be deprecated in the future in favour of the `trafficDistribution` field).
+(The annotation may be deprecated in the future in favor of the `trafficDistribution` field).

 ### Interaction with Traffic Policies